pmjones/adr/OBJECTIONS.md

 Adherents to _Model View Controller_, knowing its origins as a graphical user interface pattern, might rationalize its validity as a pattern on the server side like so:

 - The _Controller_ exists on the client browser.
 The browser receives button clicks, mouse movements, and key presses, just like in the GUI pattern.
-The client browser (as _Controller_) sends an HTTP request event to the server when the user clicks a link, or a submits a form, etc.
+The client browser (as _Controller_) sends an HTTP Request event to the server when the user clicks a link, or a submits a form, etc.

 - The _Model_ exists on the server.
-When the client browser (as _Controller_) sends an HTTP request event to the server, the client receives back the updated _Model_ data as an HTTP response event.
+When the client browser (as _Controller_) sends an HTTP Request event to the server, the client receives back the updated _Model_ data as an HTTP Response event.
 (The data may be an entire page or only a portion thereof.)
 This is like the GUI pattern as well, except the client is interacting with remote, instead of local, resources encapsulating business logic.

 - The _View_ exists on the client browser.
 The client browser (as _View_), receiving the updated _Model_ data in the form of an HTTP Response, re-renders its screen with the changes, either as an entirely new page or as changes to an existing page.